China's Next Top Model season 4: Episode 4

-The 10 remaining girls were relaxing in the model house when Zhuo Chen Lan kicked Shi Xin Ling while they were playing.
-This caused Shi Xin Ling to get angry and cry.
-After Chen Lan's apology, Li Qiao Dan's baby daughter visited the house.

-The next morning, the girls found out they were going on a Royal Caribbean International luxury cruise trip to South Korea for 3 days.
-On the cruise ship, Xin Ling got a chance to show off her dancing skills.
+The next morning, the remaining 10 girls found out they were going on a Royal Caribbean International luxury cruise trip to South Korea for three days.

 The girls arrived at Myeong-dong in the Jung District, Seoul, where they had their first challenge.
 The girls received ₩100,000 (about RMB 573.30) and had 15 minutes to buy one vacation-themed accessory.
-Afterwards, they returned to the cruise ship where they walked a runway wearing swimsuits and modeling the accessory they bought.
-Dang Zhu Xi and Yu An Qi were deemed as having the worst accessories, while Qiao Dan wins for best, most vacation-themed accessory.
+Afterwards, they returned to the cruise ship where they walked a runway wearing swimsuits and modeled with the accessory they bought.
+Qiao Dan won the best accessory.

-The girls then participated in a 2nd challenge where they had to repeat the runway show from the 1st challenge but this time in front of the cruise staff.
+The girls participate in a second challenge, where they repeat the runway show from the first challenge but in front of the cruise staff.
 Additionally, they had to coordinate a dance with a professional dancer at the end of the runway.
 The cruise staff voted for which model they thought walked and danced the best.
-Qiao Dan won the 2nd challenge as well.
+Qiao Dan won the second challenge.
 For winning both challenges, Qiao Dan received a RMB 20,000 gift card to shop at Galeries Lafayette.

-The girls then returned to Beijing where they had their photo shoot of the week.
+The girls return to Beijing, where they had their photo shoot of the week.
 The photos from this shoot were published in the January 2014 issue of China's Self magazine.
-Model-turned-designer Alina told the girls that Pandora's Box was the theme of the shoot and that they will be modeling her Ali-Hang haute couture collection.
+Model-turned-designer Alina tells the girls that Pandora's Box was the theme of the shoot and that they will be modeling her Ali-Hang haute couture collection.
 The focus of the episode was posing, so the girls were asked to create strong, long, lean, fairy-like poses for this shoot.
-After the shoot, Qiao Dan found out that her daughter had a fever.
-At the judging, the girls complained to the staff backstage about the judges' choosing of the photos.